My Plantiful Cooking

 3 oz rice vermicelli

-• While noodles are cooking, make stir-fry sauce by combining everything needed.
+• While the noodles are soaking, make the stir-fry sauce by combining all the ingredients needed.

 1 medium red bell pepper, 2 cup shredded cabbage